'Sister Wives' Star Gwendlyn Shuts Down Disturbing Rumor About Kody

 Aurora is the 19-year-old daughter of Robyn Brown, Kody's fourth wife, and Robyn's ex, David Jessop.
 Kody officially adopted Aurora and her siblings after legally marrying Robyn in 2014.

 "No, my father does not kiss his children like that," Gwendlyn insisted.
-"Like obviously as kids we give him a little smooch because we're children, but no, not at all.
+"Obviously as kids we give him a little smooch because we're children, but no, not at all.
 I'm so sorry you were tricked to thinking that.
 That's horrifying."

 Gwendlyn has been giving her candid takes on her family members and the franchise during her YouTube recaps of season 17.
 She's even previously called out Robyn.